Take-Two Interactive (TTWO) Outpaces Stock Market Gains: What You Should Know

-The publisher of "Grand Theft Auto" and other video games's shares have seen an increase of 11.1% over the last month, surpassing the Consumer Discretionary sector's gain of 2.58% and the S&P 500's gain of 9.3%.
+The stock of publisher of "Grand Theft Auto" and other video games has risen by 6.95% in the past month, leading the Consumer Discretionary sector's gain of 2.23% and undershooting the S&P 500's gain of 10.54%.

-The investment community will be paying close attention to the earnings performance of Take-Two Interactive in its upcoming release.
-The company is slated to reveal its earnings on May 21, 2026.
-The company's upcoming EPS is projected at $0.58, signifying a 46.79% drop compared to the same quarter of the previous year.
-Alongside, our most recent consensus estimate is anticipating revenue of $1.55 billion, indicating a 1.94% downward movement from the same quarter last year.
+Analysts and investors alike will be keeping a close eye on the performance of Take-Two Interactive in its upcoming earnings disclosure.
+The company's earnings report is set to go public on May 21, 2026.
+The company is expected to report EPS of $0.58, down 46.79% from the prior-year quarter.
+Meanwhile, the latest consensus estimate predicts the revenue to be $1.55 billion, indicating a 1.94% decrease compared to the same quarter of the previous year.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $3.91 per share and revenue of $6.67 billion.
-These totals would mark changes of +90.73% and +18.16%, respectively, from last year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $3.91 per share and revenue of $6.67 billion, indicating changes of +90.73% and +18.16%, respectively, compared to the previous year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Take-Two Interactive.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the business outlook.
+Investors should also note any recent changes to analyst estimates for Take-Two Interactive.
+These revisions help to show the ever-changing nature of near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Currently, Take-Two Interactive is carrying a Zacks Rank of #2 (Buy).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+Take-Two Interactive currently has a Zacks Rank of #2 (Buy).

-Looking at its valuation, Take-Two Interactive is holding a Forward P/E ratio of 26.33.
-This represents a premium compared to its industry average Forward P/E of 17.74.
+With respect to valuation, Take-Two Interactive is currently being traded at a Forward P/E ratio of 26.71.
+This denotes a premium relative to the industry average Forward P/E of 17.61.

-We can additionally observe that TTWO currently boasts a PEG ratio of 2.63.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Gaming industry currently had an average PEG ratio of 1.51 as of yesterday's close.
+Meanwhile, TTWO's PEG ratio is currently 2.67.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The Gaming was holding an average PEG ratio of 1.35 at yesterday's closing price.

 The Gaming industry is part of the Consumer Discretionary sector.
-Currently, this industry holds a Zacks Industry Rank of 80, positioning it in the top 33% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 89, placing it within the top 37% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report